Search

 • A rectal culture test in which your doctor will take a swab off your rectum to check for a sample of any bacteria that might be there.

-Bloody stool with mucus can be due to an underlying condition that can require treatment carried out depending on the type of diagnosis.
+The treatment is carried out depending on the type of diagnosis.
 It can play a mild role in lifestyle changes that can rely on the diagnosis of the condition.
 Various lifestyle changes can also help with colorectal irritation in the stools.

 Mucus in stools can be a symptom of an underlying condition.
-Hence, it is essential to treat those conditions after diagnosis to deal with mucus in stools, and you should keep the below points in mind.
+Hence, it is essential to treat those conditions after diagnosis to deal with the condition.

 • If it is mild, then lifestyle changes can play a significant role in resolving the problems of a major role, and these changes can be made by increasing the intake of fluids like drinking water and oral resolves.